RightInChrist/creator/work-manager/README.md

 - `/api/workflows` - CRUD operations for workflows
 - `/api/jobs` - CRUD operations for jobs
 - `/api/tools` - CRUD operations for tools
+- `/api/collaborations` - Operations for agent collaborations:
+  - `/api/collaborations/conversations` - Start a new agent conversation
+  - `/api/collaborations/workflows/product-discovery` - Create a new product discovery workflow

 This project is currently in active development.
 More information will be added as development progresses.